nemanjan00/BadooNearbyLike/README.md

 It will probably at one moment say "Solve captcha" and, that is when you have to go to random profile and solve captcha, so, you can try again.

+Make shure you set opener before using mass message!

 ![](https://raw.githubusercontent.com/nemanjan00/BadooNearbyLike/master/screenshot/screenshot.png)

 ## Using the script as a JavaScript bookmark